 By doing so, the NDIA will truly understand your current situation and your goals for your home and living situation.
 They can also use it to determine whether SIL accommodation is the right choice for you.

-The next exciting step is to choose your SIL service provider to actual determine the NDIA SIL suited funding.
+The next exciting step is to choose your SIL provider actually to determine the NDIA SIL-suited funding.

 How can the NDIS support provider assist the participants in SIL?

 Participants are encouraged to complete the Home and Living supporting evidence form if they have a new goal of exploring home and living options or if their circumstances have changed.

 - A review of the plan will take place within 100 days of its end date

 - with a change of details form or change of situation

 - A Request for Review should accompany the decision form.